-Specifies that emulation memory accesses in the range be terminated by the target system DSACK signal.
+Target Completes Bus Cycles (DSACK) Specifies that emulation memory accesses in the range be terminated by the target system DSACK and STERM signals.
 This makes the timing of emulation memory accesses the same as target system memory accesses.

-Maps the address range specified in the Define Map Term group box.
+Apply Maps the address range specified in the Define Map Term group box.

-Specifies whether unmapped memory ranges are target system RAM, target system ROM, or guarded memory.
+Default Specifies whether unmapped memory ranges are target system RAM, target system ROM, or guarded memory.